Telling New Stories

 Ties to the West Indies

-A large obelisk lists the names of the male founders of Hartford buried in the Ancient Burying Ground, but this is not the whole story.
-This research looks at the lives of women, ranging from the daughters, wives, and widows of those men to the Native, African, and African-American female servants and enslaved women who managed the households and kept Hartford running.
+A large obelisk list the names of the male founders of Hartford buried in the Ancient Burying Ground, but this is not the whole story.
+Explore the lives of women, ranging from the daughters, wives, and widows of those men to the Native, African, and African-American female servants and enslaved women who managed the households and kept Hartford running.
+Learn more about Ruth Moore, the first woman of color to leave a will in colonial Hartford, and Sarah Onepenny, a leading elder of the Wangunk.

 Funding has been provided by CT Humanities and the National Endowment for the Humanities (NEH) as part of the American Rescue Plan Act.